malcolmchetwyn/EAAI/README.md

-by Malcolm Fitzgerald and Chriss Huggins
+by Malcolm Fitzgerald and Chris Huggins